 The primary goal of the Clean Water Act of 1972 is the protection and restoration of the chemical, physical, and biological integrity of the water resources of the United States.
 This goal provides the stimulus by which state and county agencies have begun to manage their water resources.
 Historically, many municipalities have been hampered in their ability to recommend and implement pollution control and remediation efforts because the chemical, physical, and biological condition of most of their water resources have not been adequately characterized.
-To expand its monitoring program, Anne Arundel County developed a stream monitoring program consisting of chemical, physical, and biological assessment techniques to document and track changes in the condition of stream resources County-wide.
+To enhance the characterization of Anne Arundel streams, the County developed a stream monitoring program consisting of chemical, physical, and biological assessment techniques to document and track changes in the condition of stream resources Countywide.
 Problems resulting from chemical contamination and physical habitat alteration are reflected by changes in the aquatic biota.
-Therefore, inclusion of a biological monitoring component is providing Anne Arundel County with the relevant indicators for assessing the condition of, and managing, its water resources.
+Therefore, inclusion of a biological monitoring component is providing the County with the relevant indicators for assessing the condition of, and managing, its water resources.

-The biological monitoring program was initiated with Round 1 (2004-2008) and is continuing with Round 2 (2009-2013).
+The biological monitoring program was initiated with Round 1 (2004-2008), continued during Round 2 (2009-2013), and will continue in Round 3 (2017-2021).
+Previous rounds focused on benthic macroinvertebrate sampling.
+Round 3 is structured to include sampling for fish, crayfish, mussels, and herpetofauna.
 The primary goals of the program are to assess the current status of biological stream resources, establish a baseline for comparison with current and future assessments, and to relate them to specific programmatic activities.
 Example activities include best management practice (BMP) installation, storm water permitting, watershed assessment and management, and guidelines for future development.
 The County currently uses a combination of chemical sampling, geomorphic assessment, storm water sampling, and biological sampling to assist in its environmental management decision-making process.
-The continuation of the comprehensive biological monitoring program described in this document is a significant contribution to the needs of Anne Arundel County to evaluate and manage streams in the county.
-By sampling biology and stream habitat at approximately 240 sites over a 5-year period and integrating the biological sampling program results with chemical, hydrologic, physical habitat, geomorphological, and land use data, Anne Arundel County will be able to characterize stream condition.
+The continuation of the comprehensive biological monitoring program described in this document is a significant contribution to the needs of Anne Arundel County to evaluate and manage its streams.
+By sampling biology and stream habitat at approximately 384 sites over a 5-year period (an increase from 240 sites each in Rounds 1 and 2, in order to include sampling of smaller streams, not previously addressed) and integrating the biological sampling program results with chemical, hydrologic, physical habitat, geomorphological, and land use data, the County will be able to provide a comprehensive characterization of stream condition.

-Questions regarding the County's streams can be asked in three scales: county-wide, watershed-wide, and stream-specific.
+Questions regarding the County's streams can be asked in three scales: Countywide, watershedwide, and stream-specific.
 The design of this program is intended to allow the County to address questions at all three levels.
-It should be noted, however, that the use of the word 'watershed' in this document is meant to reflect a functional sampling unit, or primary sampling unit (PSU) as described in Hill and Stribling (2004), which in some cases is a discrete watershed unit (e.g., West River, Rhode River) and others a component of a larger watershed (e.g., Lower Severn, Upper Severn), and thus are used interchangeably herein.
+It should be noted, however, that the use of the word "watershed" in this document is meant to reflect a functional sampling unit, or primary sampling unit (PSU) as described in Hill and Stribling (2004), which in some cases is a discrete watershed unit (e.g., West River, Rhode River) and others a component of a larger watershed (e.g., Lower Severn, Upper Severn), and thus are used interchangeably herein.
 Some of the specific questions the program will be able to address with the monitoring data and results are: